Democratic Candidates Target Tech Giants, Who Are Major Party Donors

 After years of scandal — privacy violations, election interference, mega hacks — Silicon Valley has emerged, early on, as a presidential campaign issue.
 Warren's call is pushing her party to the left, a place where many Democrats aren't ready to go given the party's reliance on tech donors.

-In the 2018 midterms, tech companies clearly favored Democrats over the GOP: 69 percent of Amazon money went to Democratic federal campaigns, 79 percent of Facebook money and 83 percent of Alphabet (parent company of Google) money.
+In the 2018 midterms, tech companies clearly favored Democrats over the GOP: 69 percent of Amazon money went to Democratic federal campaigns, as did 79 percent of Facebook money and 83 percent of Alphabet (parent company of Google) money.

 "It's going to be awkward," said Sheila Krumholz.
 "They're doing a dance."

 Krumholz directs the Center for Responsive Politics, which tracks campaign finance.
-The dance is this: appeal to voters to raise money online; but don't burn bridges with top executives.
+The dance is this: appeal to voters to raise money online, but don't burn bridges with top executives.
 "Not everyone will be able to depend on a strategy that deploys populist messages aimed at driving so many small online donations that together they provide a huge portion of the funds," she said.

-Sen. Kamala Harris, who's leading Warren in polls, is one of the few candidate in the crowded primary with star power.
+Sen. Kamala Harris, who's leading Warren in polls, is one of the few candidates in the crowded primary with star power.
 Harris has spent years as a state attorney general and senator advocating for stronger data privacy.
 But her home base is California and, strategists say, Silicon Valley is the ATM.
 According Krumholz, Harris may be waiting to see whether the leftist position pays off or if a "more moderated approach" brings in more dollars.

 Another presidential candidate, Sen. Amy Klobuchar, wants to stand out for her track record taking on Silicon Valley.
 In 2018, according to federal filings, she received support from powerful tech donors including former Google chairman Eric Schmidt, Facebook Chief Operating Officer Sheryl Sandberg and Amazon's top lawyer David Zapolsky.

-But she has also aggressively sponsored bills in the Senate to regulate the industry, by blocking mergers and making it easier for consumers to opt out of data collection, among others.
-She came to SXSW with another bold new idea: every time a tech giant like Facebook or Google makes ad money, by selling access to user eyeballs, make the company pay.
+But she also has aggressively sponsored bills in the Senate to regulate the industry, by blocking mergers and making it easier for consumers to opt out of data collection, among others.
+She came to SXSW with another bold new idea: every time a tech giant such as Facebook or Google makes ad money, by selling access to user eyeballs, make the company pay.

 "There should be some kind of a tax on it," she said.
 She also acknowledged the tax proposal would not be popular among industry executives.
 "They're going to scream when they hear this."